Danail57/Danail57/README.md

 # Hello!
-My name is Danail Donkov and I am currently mastering my skills in Python and Computer Scienceр from Bulgaria
+My name is Danail Donkov and I am currently mastering my skills in Python and Computer Science from Bulgaria

  👋 Hello, I'm **Danail Donkov**!